 This recipe is inspired by Cedric Grolet.
 Silicone molds and spray gun available on the Shop Page.
 Make 3 days ahead. *Ascorbic Acid (E300) is a naturally occurring organic compound with antioxidant properties and a form of vitamin C. It is used to prevent oxidation in some fruits and vegetables helping them to maintain their color.
 2 tsp/10g of lemon juice can be substituted for ascorbic acid but it wont replace it completely. *The Creme de Pêche de Vigne has a nose of peach pie with light floral notes.
 The palate taste of pure white peach flesh with hints of honey and orange blossom.
 This creme is made exclusively from macerated fresh vine peaches from the Coteaux du Lyonnais.
 The peaches from this region give the liqueur a soft, delicately sweet flavor.

 Puree peach flesh with the ascorbic acid; pass through a sieve.
 Meanwhile, combine sugar and pectin.
 In a saucepan, heat up peach puree, lime juice and mix in the sugar-pectin mixture and cook for 2 min; cool on ice.
-Mix peach vine liquor with ascorbic acid and fold in peach cubes and puree.
-Scoop out and fill the mini half-sphere silicone mold (1Tbsp/15g) and freeze completely.
+Mix peach vine liquor with ascorbic acid and fold in peach cubes, and add it to the puree.
+Fill up the mini half-sphere silicone mold (1Tbsp/15g) and freeze.
 Un-mold the frozen peach marmalade halves, and seal them by two to create an ounce/30g inserts.
 Keep frozen.

 Soak gelatin sheets in cold water to soften, and drain.
 Puree the peaches with ascorbic acid or lemon juice and pass through a sieve; set aside.
 Rinse, pat dry and chop lemon verbena.
 Meanwhile, boil half of the heavy cream with lemon verbena, turn the heat off, cover and let infuse 20 min.
 Pass infused cream over the white chocolate pressing down greens to extract as much flavor as possible – discard greens.
 The chocolate should begin to melt, add soften gelatin and blend well.
 Add peach vine liquor, peach puree and the remaining chilled heavy cream; blend well and refrigerate for 12 hours at least.
 With the whisk attachment, beat on high speed the chilled peach ganache until soft peaks.
 Do not over work or it will get too firm.